100nuparmar349/DSA_Question/Institute_DSA/Stack/stack.md

 Input: asteroids = [8,-8]
 Output: []
-Explanation: The 8 and -8 collide exploding each other.
+Explanation: The 8 and -8 cfollide exploding each other.
 Example 3:

 Input: asteroids = [10,2,-5]